Unified Framework for Quantum Code Embedding: Introduction

-The main result of the manuscript is thus to present an explicit framework that guarantees a natural equivalence between distinct stabilizer codes (see Theorem \eqref{thm:3-lvl}).
+In any case, the existing embeddings rely on explicit constructions and thus the general conditions sufficient to guarantee a natural isomorphism between logicals are unknown.
+The main result of our manuscript is thus to address this issue by providing a unified framework, which, in particular, applies to all existing examples.
 Our focus will be on Calderbank-Shor-Steane (CSS) codes, as any $[n,k,d]$ stabilizer code can be locally mapped to a $[4n,2k,2d]$ CSS code \cite{bravyi2010majorana}.
-In the subsequent sections, we demonstrate how various known constructions, including those previously discussed, naturally fit within this framework.
-As a byproduct, many of the proofs found in prior works are rendered more explicit and conceptually streamlined\footnote{For example, Theorem \eqref{thm:layer-codes-distance} was claimed in Ref. \cite{williamson2024layer}.
-While the underlying idea of the original proof was clear, some aspects lacked clarity and thus difficult to verify its completeness.}.
-Since we claim the framework to be natural, we discuss how the result can be utilized for topological codes directly, without knowledge of the point-set topology of the underlying manifold (Section \eqref{sec:topology}).
+In the subsequent sections, we demonstrate how various known constructions naturally fit within this framework.
+As a byproduct, many of the proofs found in prior works are rendered more explicit and conceptually streamlined\footnote{ For example, the framework provides a straightforward Cleaning Lemma \eqref{lem:cleaning} which can be used to show that the embedding preserves the code distance, and unifies the proofs of Theorem \eqref{thm:layer-code-distance} \cite{williamson2024layer}, Theorem \eqref{thm:square-distance} \cite{lin2023geometrically} and Proposition \eqref{prop:weight-cone-distance} \cite{hastings2021quantum,williamson2024low}. }.
+Since we claim the framework to be natural, we discuss how the result can be regarded as a generalization of code concatenation -- Remark \eqref{rem:main}, and can be utilized for topological codes directly, without knowledge of the point-set topology of the underlying manifold -- Section \eqref{sec:topology}.
 This generality also allows the inclusion of boundary conditions within the same unified treatment.
-Since the upcoming sections primarily concern applications, we have structured the manuscript such that Sections \eqref{sec:topology}-\eqref{sec:weight} may be read independently of one another, assuming familiarity with the preliminaries outlined in Section \eqref{sec:prelim} and the main result in this section -- Theorem \eqref{thm:3-lvl} and \eqref{thm:n-lvl}.
+Since the upcoming sections primarily concern applications, we have structured the manuscript such that Sections \eqref{sec:topology}-\eqref{sec:weight} may be read independently, assuming familiarity with the preliminaries outlined in Section \eqref{sec:prelim} and the main result -- Theorem \eqref{thm:height-2}-\eqref{thm:height-n} and Cleaning Lemma \eqref{lem:cleaning}.

-As proven in subsection \eqref{sec:proof}, the framework can be regarded as a generalization of the mapping cone.
-In homological algebra, mapping cones are used to induce long exact sequences between chain complexes $A,B$; if the homology of the mapping cone disappears, then the chain complexes $A,B$ are quasi-isomorphic \cite{hatcher2005algebraic,weibel1994introduction}.
-However, in the context of quantum codes, the mapping cone itself will serve as the quantum code of interest, while the original quantum code is \textit{embedded} within its internal structure.
-Interestingly, mapping cones were also used in Hastings' quantum weight reduction \cite{hastings2021quantum}, though its general application to quantum codes was not recognized (see Section \eqref{sec:weight}).